MHKiT-Software/MHKiT/docs/source/overview.rst

 * :ref:`tidal`: Calculate quantities of interest for tidal energy converters (TEC)
 * :ref:`power`: Calculate quantities of interest for power production and power quality
 * :ref:`loads`: Calculate quantities of interest for mechanical loads assessments
+* :ref:`dolfyn`: Ingest, manipulate, and analyze ADV and ADCP data
+* :ref:`mooring`: Calculate quantities of interest for mooring systems
 * :ref:`utils`: Includes helper functions

 These modules provide functionality for calculating metrics needed by the MRE community as well as those required for conformity with IEC TS and recommendations.
 MHKiT was intentionally divided into modules that map directly to each IEC TS, such as power performance, resource assessment and characterization, and mechanical load measurements, for ease of use.
 Each module contains a set of functions that have been rigorously tested and well documented.